 Youth Justice Network (YJN) was founded in 1990 to anchor, support and build capacity among young people released from jail in New York City.
-We break cycles of incarceration and promote an equitable justice system by providing young people with opportunities to grow, thrive, and lead.
-Through a combination of individualized advocacy, mentorship and services, our network of advocates develops relationships with young people whose lives intersect with the justice system.
-We leverage authentic relationships and local resources so that young people can forge their pathways to wellbeing and positive development.
+We break cycles of incarceration and promote an equitable justice system by providing young people with opportunities to grow thrive, and lead.
+We leverage authentic relationships and local resources so that young people can forge their pathways to well-being and positive development.

 Position Background and Description:

 In partnership with the City’s ACS/Division of Youth and Family Justice, YJN launched a Youth Justice Library service for adolescents held at the Horizon and Crossroads detention centers.
 Law Library services are designed to provide information and facts to detained adolescents relevant to their defense.
 Young people in these two facilities are faced with serious charges, with cases primarily prosecuted in New York City’s adult criminal justice system.

 Youth Justice Network is seeking a licensed attorney(s) in New York State with 3 to 5 years of recent experience in felony criminal defense representation in New York City, and with an interest in youth justice.
 This role is to provide legal information only; it is not to offer legal advice or representation, which is provided by the young person’s criminal defense attorney.
 Incumbent attorneys must assist young people in understanding their cases, thereby giving them the tools and information needed to participate in their own defense.
 They will also need to connect with a youth’s defense attorney.
 A deep understanding of New York State’s recent discovery reforms is essential, as well as the ability understand and navigate the nuances inherent in offering young people facts and information, not legal representation.